Biden to push for more coronavirus relief, setting up a clash with GOP

 One demand, however, could bring Republicans back to the bargaining table: their desire for a sweeping “liability shield” barring coronavirus-related lawsuits against businesses.
 GOP leaders, in the most recent round of negotiations, sought to pair that with a top Democratic priority — tens of billions of dollars in direct aid to state and local governments.
 In the end, both issues were dropped from the talks.

-Although some Republicans have broken with party leaders to call for additional state and local aid, Democrats remain dead-set against immunizing businesses from lawsuits.
+Although some Republicans have broken with party leaders to call for additional state and local aid, Democrats remain dead set against immunizing businesses from lawsuits.

 Months of talks on the subject sputtered, and it could be difficult for Biden to make headway on it.
 But the liability issue may be his only chance to force new action, even if Republicans are unlikely to trade it for anywhere near the trillion dollars of additional stimulus Democrats want.

-“I think everybody understands that Vice President Biden is going to ask for another bill so we will have another chance to revisit it probably pretty soon,” Sen. John Cornyn (R-Tex.), a key proponent of the liability shield, said Monday.
+“I think everybody understands that Vice President Biden is going to ask for another bill, so we will have another chance to revisit it probably pretty soon,” Sen. John Cornyn (R-Tex.), a key proponent of the liability shield, said Monday.

 Biden has largely avoided naming specific items or a spending target for the next package, saying that would be a bad negotiating strategy.
 “I’ve learned, after hanging around in this business for a while, the last thing you do before you begin a negotiation is lay out a drop-dead marker,” Biden said earlier this month.

-Asked if he believes the right number for the next package is in the billions or trillions, Biden responded vaguely: “Hundreds of billions of dollars.”
+Asked if he believes the right number for the next package is in the billions or trillions, Biden responded: “Hundreds of billions of dollars.”

 Still, Biden has sketched out some of his priorities over the past few weeks, including additional funding for state and local governments.
-The current package includes none of this spending despite pleas from states like New York and Illinois, whose governors have warned that they may need to raise taxes, lay off public-sector workers or cut spending on critical government programs to break even entering next year.
+The current package includes none of this spending despite pleas from states such as New York and Illinois, whose governors have warned that they may need to raise taxes, lay off public-sector workers or cut spending on critical government programs to break even entering next year.

 Biden has cast the state and local aid as critical for jobs, saying it is important that the federal government provide help to local governments to prevent layoffs of public employees including teachers, firefighters and other first responders.